mfinkle/circuitpython_animationextras/README.md

 ## Introduction
 Adafruit's LED animation library supports some really cool effects and building blocks, while using a time-slicing approach that doesn't block the program execution.
-Animation Extrras is a collection of code that builds on the core functionality.
+Animation Extras is a collection of code that builds on the core functionality.

 ## Dependencies
 This code depends on: